Polynomials Counting Group Colorings in Graphs: Coefficient comparisons and further explorations

 When $G$ is a loopless graph, each unsigned coefficient $w_i(G)$ of $P(G;k)$ is a positive integer, which is easily obtained from \autoref{Broken-Cycle}.
-Following \autoref{Comparison}, we directly obtain the following result. \begin{corollary} Let $\alpha$ be an admissible assigining of $G$.
+Applying \autoref{DCF} and \autoref{Comparison} to this, we derive that for any admissible assigning $\alpha$, the coefficients of the cycle-assigning polynomial $P(G,\alpha; k)$ are nonzero and alternate in sign, unless $\alpha(e)=0$ for some loop $e$. \begin{corollary} Let $\alpha$ be an admissible assigining of $G$.
 Then each unsigned coefficient $w_i(G,\alpha)$ of the cycle-assigning polynomial $P(G,\alpha;k)$ is a positive integer, unless $\alpha(e)=0$ for some loop $e$ of $G$.
 Moreover, $w_0(G,\alpha)=1$ whenever $P(G,\alpha;k)$ is not the zero polynomial. \end{corollary}